kevinknights29/Blog_Website_with_Astro/README.md

 # Blog_Website_with_Astro

-This project aims to build a blogging website with astro.
+This project aims to build a blogging website with Astro.